pleonex/LayTea/docs/guides/games/london_life/MSG.md

 | 0x04   | 4    | Base address       |
 | 0x08   | 4    | Entry size         |

+The name of the speakers are in order of ID starting at `10849` in the message sections.

 To calculate the address to the speaker information given its ID, iterate the table finding an entry where the ID is in the range minimum and maximum ID.
 Then, calculate the relative ID from the minimum value, multiply by the entry size and add the base address.
 The size of the character info changes depending the speaker category, but the second byte gives always the internal ID.
-This second ID is also the index to the speaker dialog texts.
+This second ID is also the index to the character static dialog texts.

-There is a second table at `0x020DC03C` with more information about the speaker.
+There is a second table at `0x020DC03C` with more information about the character.
 To access, use the internal ID, each entry has a constant size of 12 bytes.
 This information is divided in 2 groups of 3 values of 16-bits.

 Internally, there aren't scripts.
 The game iterates over all characters, deciding if they appear in the current map or not.
 This happens in the subroutine `0x020EC6C4`.
 If they happen, then the game creates a new dialog event assigning the speaker ID and the text index.

+It is not possible to get the speaker of script dialogs since the speaker ID and text index are hard-coded in code for each case.